 - This Lake was named after William Hillier, a Member of the Investigator Crew but he passed away before their departure.

-- Even if it has a high level of salt content but it is safe to swim in this lake because it is not a toxic substance.
+- It has a high level of salt content but it is safe to swim in the lake because it is not a toxic substance.

 - Apart from some micro-organism, no other living things are present in the lake.